 2. ‘But getting off the couch is such a mission!’

-Find yourself in a ‘pyjamas, couch, eat, repeat’ situation come colder days?
+Do you find yourself in a ‘pyjamas, couch, eat, repeat’ situation on freezing cold days?
 Break your old habit loop and create a new one.
-In his book The Power of Habit, Charles Duhigg suggests that the most effective way to bust out of this cycle is to create something fresh.
+In the book, The Power of Habit, Charles Duhigg suggests that the most effective way to bust out of this cycle is to create something fresh.
 And it’s as easy as recognising cues, behaviours and rewards.

 According to Duhigg, the key to kicking an addictive pattern is making a conscious decision that every time a certain cue or trigger happens, you’ll introduce a new healthy behaviour instead.

 Basically, a cold weather forecast (cue), that leads to staying in all week (behaviour) just to stay warm (reward) is a cycle that can leave you feeling sluggish and far from your wellness goals.
 However by making a continuous conscious effort to break the loop every time the trigger occurs, that same gloomy forecast (cue) could equal a gentle at-home workout (behaviour) to keep you moving and feeling motivated (reward).

 If you need another excuse to kick the couch-all-day thing?
 Exercise is the key to starting good habits, even in other parts of your life.
 “Exercise is a keystone habit that triggers widespread change,” says Duhigg.
 “Typically, people who are active start eating better and become more productive at work.
 They smoke less and show more patience with colleagues and family.
 They use their credit cards less frequently and say they feel less stressed.”